aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/01_SetupBedrock.md

 ![Model Playground](/images/bedrock-model-playground.png)

-## Step 4: Configure Superblocks to Connect with AWS Bedrock
+## Step 4: Configure Superblocks to Connect with Amazon Bedrock

-Now that you have enabled access to Amazon Bedrock models, you need to configure your Superblocks application to connect with AWS Bedrock using the IAM credentials we set up earlier:
+Now that you have enabled access to Amazon Bedrock models, you need to configure your Superblocks application to connect with Amazon Bedrock using the AWS Identity and Access Management (IAM) credentials we set up earlier:

 1. First, let's retrieve your AWS Bedrock credentials from the environment variables: